-Due dates: All assignments (homeworks, book reviews, team projects) for that week are due by the last last day of that week - for example, the Week 2 homework is due before the Week 2 Saturday at 11:59pm.
+Due dates: School weeks run from Monday to Sunday.
+All assignments (homeworks, book reviews, team projects) for that week are due by the last last day of that school week - for example, the Week 2 homework is due before the Week 2 Sunday at 11:59pm.

-All Lecture Journal and Discussion Board entries must be posted by the last day of the following week - for example, the Week 2 Journal and Discussion Board entries are due before the Week 3 Saturday at 11:59pm.
+All Lecture Journal and Discussion Board entries must be posted by the last day of the following school week - for example, the Week 2 Journal and Discussion Board entries are due before the Week 3 Sunday at 11:59pm.